Cambridge-Hands-On-Science/Experiments/Experiments/Retired/Cutting Off the Blood Supply.md

 **Popular medical lecture involving a pressure cuff.** - nan

-Last initially checked on 2016-01-05 by Charlotte Attwood (ca402@cam.ac.uk)) and doublechecked on 2016-01-14 by Jessica Gorman (jrg63@cam.ac.uk))
+Last initially checked on 2016-01-05 by Charlotte Attwood (ca402@cam.ac.uk)) and double-checked on 2016-01-14 by Jessica Gorman (jrg63@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->